solsw/slicehelper/README.md

-# slicehelper
+# sliceshelper

-Helpers for Go slice.
+Helpers for Go slices.